pariharkamal9829/devops-assigment/README.md

 ## 🧩 Task 1: Dockerize Nginx with a Custom HTML Page

 ### ✅ Objective

 - Create a Docker image that runs a custom Nginx server using your own `index.html`.
-- Run it locally on Docker.
+- Run it locally using Docker.
 - Optionally, push the image to Docker Hub.

 ### 📂 Steps